 Verdict:

 KROIL is my top choice for a penetrating oil.
 The industrial strength formula truly works wonders at loosening corroded and seized parts.
-The aerosol spray allows it to penetrate into tight spaces.
+The aerosol spray allows it to penetrate tight spaces.
 While it costs more, the time and effort it saves is worth it.
 As a professional mechanic, I think the performance justifies the higher price point.
 KROIL is unmatched when it comes to freeing rusted, frozen mechanical components.

 2. Schaeffer’s 0190 Penetro90